-The following six KCS title schools will participate during the 2016-17 school year: Jackson Elementary School, Johnson Elementary School, Kennedy Elementary School, Lincoln Elementary School, Roosevelt Elementary School and Sevier Middle School.
+The following five KCS title schools will participate during the 2023-24 school year: Palmer Early Learning Center, Jackson Elementary School, Kennedy Elementary School, Lincoln Elementary School, Roosevelt Elementary School and Sevier Middle School.

 Students enrolled in CEP schools will no longer be required to complete a free and reduced meal application.
 Every enrolled student will be able to eat both breakfast and lunch free of charge without filling out any forms.